hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer_network.html.md

   to the Load Balancer.
 Required if `subnet_id` is not set.
 Successful creation of the resource depends on the existence of a subnet in the Hetzner Cloud Backend.
-Using `network_id` will not create an explicit dependency between load balancer and subnet.
-It is thus better to use the `subnet_id` property.
-This property is deprecated.
+Using `network_id` will not create an explicit dependency between the Load Balancer and the subnet.
+Therefore `depends_on` may need to be used.
+Alternatively the `subnet_id` property can be used, which will create an explicit dependency between `hcloud_load_balancer_network` and the existence of a subnet.
 - `subnet_id` - (Optional, string) ID of the sub-network which should be added to the Load Balancer.
 Required if `network_id` is not set.
+  *Note*: if the `ip` property is missing, the Load Balancer is currently added to the last created subnet.
 - `ip` - (Optional, string) IP to request to be assigned to this Load Balancer.
 If you do not provide this then you will be auto assigned an IP address.